• Skip to main content

 When Op-amp is connected in an open-loop configuration, it simply functions as a high-gain amplifier.
 The output is determined solely by the op-amp’s internal characteristics and the input signal.
 The op-amp has maximum gain but lacks stability and precise control in this mode.

-Open-Loop Op-Amp Configurations
+Open-Loop Configurations in Op-Amp

 There are three open-loop configurations: